 Jockey’s Ridge State Park, right across the street from the Hang Gliding Training Center, offers the perfect location for dune hang gliding lessons.
 The high dunes and strong wind make conditions for your first flight ideal.
 Standing at the top of a dune ridge, you’ll clip into your glider and sprint down the face of the dune.
 The wind will lift your feet off the ground, and you’re flying.
 You won’t fly far or high – most flights are 30 to 100 yards long and 5 to 15 feet off the sand – but the thrill is unforgettable.

 Tandem hang gliding is the way to go for real thrill seekers.
 In tandem hang gliding, you and an instructor are towed by an ultralight aircraft to an altitude of either 2,000 feet or 1 mile, then released to soar over the Outer Banks.

 Experienced hang gliders – those with their United States Hang Gliding & Paragliding Hang 1 rating – can take higher-level courses, learn to become an instructor or fly on their own at Jockey’s Ridge.
 Once you’ve earned your Hang 2 rating, you’ll be ready to head out to North Carolina’s High Country and launch yourself from a mountain.

 Go Beyond the Guidebook

-If you visit in May, don’t miss the longest-running hang gliding competition in the world, the Hang Gliding Spectacular and Air Games at Jockey’s Ridge State Park.
-For more than 30 years, pilots from around the world have competed on the dunes and in aero-towing events.
+If you visit in May, don’t miss the longest-running hang gliding competition in the world, the (free!)
+Hang Gliding Spectacular, at Jockey’s Ridge State Park.
+For more than 50 years, pilots from around the world have competed on the dunes and in aero-towing events.

-In late November, Santa pays a visit to Kitty Hawk Kites for the annual Hanging with Santa event.
-Here, kids have the opportunity to watch Santa hang glide and have their pictures taken with him and his flying “sleigh.”
+In late November, Santa pays a visit to Kitty Hawk Kites for the annual Hangin' with Santa event.
+Here, kids have the opportunity to take a free photo with Santa and play with special toys straight from the workshop.